-7.5 Course loads for supported students
+7.4 Course loads for supported students

 Here we specify course registration requirements for students who are supported as GTAs and GRAs.
-Students on fellowships or scholarships should follow the rules for GTAs/GRAs or may have individual requirements negotiated with Graduate Committee.
+Students on fellowships or scholarships should follow the same rules or may have individual requirements negotiated with Graduate Committee.
 Students who are unsupported but who wish to apply for support at some point of their graduate study should discuss their options with Graduate Committee.
+In most circumstances such students who want to be considered for support should maintain the same academic standing as students who are supported.
+This includes coursework and exams completed.

-- A. All GTAs and GRAs are required to register for 15 credit hours per term. - B. Each GTA is required to register for a minimum of 6 hours of MTH 5xx, MTH 6xx per term and a minimum of 21 credit hours of such courses per year. - C. GTAs whose duties include tutoring in MLC may sign up for MTH 506 or 606. - D. Rules concerning non-blanket courses: - I. Each first year GTA and GRA must take three non-blanket numbered courses each term including two each term in the mathematics department. - II.
-Each second year GTA and GRA must take two non-blanket numbered courses each term including at least one in the mathematics department. - III.
-Each third and fourth year GTA and GRA must take one non-blanket numbered course each term in the mathematics department (regardless of prelim pass status). - IV.
-Students who have not passed their prelim and are in their fifth or sixth year must take two non- blanket numbered courses per year.
+- A. All GTAs and GRAs are required to register for 15 credit hours per term. - B. Each GTA is required to register for a minimum of 6 hours of MTH 5xx, MTH 6xx per term and a minimum of 21 credit hours of such courses per year. - C. GTAs whose duties include tutoring in MSLC may sign up for MTH 506 or 606. - D. Rules concerning non-blanket courses: - I. Each first year GTA and GRA must take three non-blanket numbered courses each term including two each term in the mathematics department. - II.
+Each second year GTA and GRA must complete two non-blanket numbered courses each term including at least one in the mathematics department. - III.
+Each third and fourth year GTA and GRA must complete one non-blanket numbered course each term in the mathematics department, see section V for exceptions. - IV.
+Students who have not passed their prelim and are in their fifth or sixth year must complete two non- blanket numbered courses per year, see section V for exceptions.

-E. Courses not on the student's program may be taken on a Pass/No Pass or S/U basis.
+- V. PhD Students who have passed their prelim are not required to take any non-blanket courses. - VI.
+Students are encouraged to take as many core and elective courses as is important for their program of study. - E. Courses not on the student's program may be taken on a Pass/No Pass or S/U basis.